Guide to Rules of Tennis Serve | Improve Your Game

 Finally, make an explosive finish by extending your arm and pointing it towards your target.
 You’ll know you’ve perfected this step when you can feel the energy flowing from your fingertips to your target before contact is even made.
 With practice, you’ll soon be able to throw low-flying stunners past your opponent!
 Try it out and find your perfect serve!

-The Singles Tennis Serve
+Singles Tennis Serve

 The single’s tennis serve: a powerful weapon in the game of tennis, capable of delivering swift and decisive blows.
-It begins with an explosive burst of energy as the racquet is whipped through the air – the force generated by the arms and legs transferring to the strings, sending a projectile hurtling towards its intended target.
+It begins with an explosive burst of energy as the tennis racquet is whipped through the air – the force generated by the arms and legs transferring to the strings, sending a projectile hurtling towards its intended target.
 The trajectory, height and spin of each shot are meticulously calculated and, if executed correctly, can leave opponents helpless.

 The single’s serve demands precision and power; a harmonious mixture of analytics and athleticism.
 For those who master it, they will find themselves reaping the rewards on the court, holding their opponents in an unyielding grip.
 With practice and dedication, the virtuous circle of improvement can be accessed, leading to greater success and satisfaction.
 Step up to the baseline – let your serve do the talking.